tatarenstas/Face-Detection/README.md

-# Face-Recognition
+# Face-Detection
-Face recognition from the image on Python (OpenCV)
+Face detection from the image on Python (OpenCV)